L’impératif: the imperative in French

 We also use this form in polite requests.

-To form a positive imperative with a reflexive verb, we use the conjugated verb followed by a reflexive stress pronoun (toi, vous, nous).
+To form a positive imperative with a pronominal verb, we use the conjugated verb followed by a reflexive stressed pronoun (toi, vous, nous).

 In negative imperatives, however, the reflexive pronoun is unstressed and occupies its normal position: after the ne and before the verb.